Art-Tech AT-6 Texan review

 On the subject of the u/c, there are two optional extras for the Art-Tech AT-6; one is a sound module (more on that later) and the other is a set of retracts, to replace the slot-in fixed undercarriage supplied with the plane.

-The decision to buy the retracts at the same time I placed the order for the plane was a no-brainer; for just £35 they make all the difference to the plane.
-They are servo-less retracts and fit directly into the fixed u/c holes, with no chopping out to be done.
+The decision to buy the retracts at the same time I placed the order for the plane was a no-brainer; for just £35 they make all the difference to the scale appearance of the AT-6.
+They are servo-less (worm-drive) retracts and fit directly into the fixed u/c holes, with no chopping out to be done.
 The only small mod to do is to make a small groove for the retract leads, up into the underside of the wing.

-Panel lines and rivets are all there, as are the moulded shapes of the ribs in the tail sections.
+Panel lines and rivets are nicely moulded on the plane, as are the shapes of the ribs in the tail sections.
 The decals are bright and crisp, but sadly a couple on my AT-6 had been put on crooked, which spoiled the appearance a bit.

 A couple of small details I added myself were to cut out the foot holes into the cockpit and paint them black inside (as purchased, they are just moulded outlines) and add some exhaust residue, this was done with some matt black acrylic paint.
 I also painted black the inside of the exhaust port and air intakes.